g-schlake/Clustering-Set-HPO/readme.md

 As of Mar.
 2024, Python versions > 3.10 do not work as the required library `pyrfr` hasn't been ported  to current Python versions yet.

 On Linux, `$ bash setup_env.bash` creates a Python virtual environment in the repo and installs all necessary dependencies from the `requirements.txt`.
-A complete setup and reproduction of all experiments should work like this:
+A complete setup and reproduction of all experimental data should work like this:

 ```bash
 bash setup_env.bash